 A few considerations:

 Just like all things, there are a few considerations to bear in mind when it comes to coconuts.

-- Coconut is high in fats, especially saturated fats: so if you’re struggling with your weight, it’s something to eat in moderation.
-In combination with the slow-digesting fiber, they’ll help keep you full longer.
+- Coconut is high in fats, especially saturated fats; so if you’re struggling with your weight, eat in moderation.
+In combination with slow-digesting fiber, fat can help you feel full for longer.
 This means you are less likely to snack, and this helps with both weight loss and sugar management.

 - Fresh coconut eaten in moderation is a good dietary option for diabetics.
 In case you don’t have fresh coconut, then roughly 28-30 grams of dried coconut is equivalent to a 2-inch square of fresh coconut.

 - Avoid the variety you get from your supermarket’s baking section, as it includes added sugar.

 Also, it is advisable to talk to your healthcare provider or educators about including any new food item on your diabetes diet list.